-A proven detail oriented inspector with over 16 years experience performing property inspections, appraisals and rehabbing distressed properties.
+A proven detail oriented inspector with over 20 years experience performing property inspections, appraisals and rehabbing distressed properties.
 A certified member of American Home Inspectors Training Institute (AHIT) and The National Association of Certified Home Inspectors (NACHI).
 Certified by NACHI as a Master Inspector.
 A graduate of Cardinal Stritch University with a bachelors degree in business management.
 Prior to becoming a Wisconsin State licensed Home inspector I served Active Duty in the United States Army and the Indiana/Wisconsin National Guard working as an Aircraft technician.
 I am a FAA certified and licensed Aircraft technician which was my career early on but found my true passion was in Real Estate.
 I am currently serving part time in the WI.
 Army National Guard as a Blackhawk Mechanic.
 I grew up in Sussex, where my family resides today.
 I take great pride in the community, my family, my company and the inspections I perform.
 You can trust in attention to detail during the on-site inspection and followed through in the written report.
 See credentials page for additional information.

 My Promise to You,

 "Choosing the right home inspector can be difficult.
 Unlike most professionals you hire, you probably won't meet me until our appointment.
 Furthermore, different inspectors have varying qualifications, equipment, experience, reporting methods, and pricing.

 Ultimately, a thorough home inspection depends heavily on the individual inspector’s own effort.
 If you honor me by permitting me to inspect your new home, I guarantee that I will give you my very best effort."